Written by

 Free psychologist: what options do I have?
 Is it really free?
 When is it worth it, and when should I pay for therapy?

-Our answer is clear: free options have their place, but they do not always provide a real solution.
+Our answer is clear: free options do have their place, but they do not always provide a real solution.

 Is there such a thing as a free psychologist?

-What psychological services are available for free?
+What psychologist services can be used for free?

 The following types of free psychological help are available:

-When to choose a free psychologist?
+When should you choose a free psychologist?

 Here are some advantages:

-Financially accessible to anyone.
+It is financially accessible to anyone.

-What does free psychological therapy look like?
+What does a free psychological therapy look like?

 Other free alternatives instead of a psychologist

-Telephone hotlines: e.g., 116-123 – Mental First Aid Service, available 24/7, anonymous, free.
+Phone helplines: for example, 116-123 – Mental First Aid Helpline, available day and night, anonymous, free.

 Why is it still worth paying?